What is female infertility?

 How many eggs is a woman born with?

 A woman is born with about 1 million eggs.
-The number of eggs decrease as a woman ages.
-In fact, at the time of her first menstrual period, the number of eggs has already decreased to between 300,000 to 500,000 eggs.
+However, since they are constantly dying on their own by the time of her first menstrual period, the number of eggs has already decreased to between 300,000 to 500,000 eggs.

 What is Decreased Ovarian Reserve (DOR)?

-As a woman ages, the number and quality of her eggs in the ovaries decrease.
-This reduction in number and quality of the eggs is called ‘decreased ovarian reserve’.
-This is becoming more of an issue in infertility as women delay childbirth at older ages.
-There are many reproductive consequences, including the increased risk of:
+As a woman ages, the number and quality (as determined by proportion of eggs with normal chromosomes) of her eggs in the ovaries decrease.
+This reduction in number and quality of the eggs is called ‘decreased ovarian reserve’ (DOR).
+This is more of an issue in infertility as women delay childbirth.
+There are many reproductive consequences, including increased risk of:

 - maternal and fetal complications in pregnancy